Madhumitha95/Madhumitha95/README.md

 -    I'm Currently Working in QlikView,SQL.
 - 👀 I’m interested in ETL Tools.
 - 🌱 I’m currently learning Power BI,Azure
-- 📫 Reach me via Email.
+- 📫 Reach me via Email-madhumitha9995@gmail.com.

 <!---
 Madhumitha95/Madhumitha95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.